-Visualization: Visualization can help reduce stress and pain.
-With this exercise, you close your eyes, breathe deeply, and imagine that you're in a quiet, peaceful place.
-Using visualization during stressful times can be soothing and refreshing.
+Visualization: This can help reduce stress and pain.
+With this exercise, you close your eyes, breathe deeply, and picture yourself in a quiet, peaceful place.

-There are a few rheumatoid arthritis studies that show some benefit for certain supplements and natural remedies.
-However, the research is preliminary, so the true impact these supplements may have on RA is uncertain.
+A few RA studies show some benefit for certain supplements and natural remedies.
+But the research is still in its early stages, so the bottom line isn’t clear yet.

 Keep in mind that supplements can affect other medications.
 Tell your doctor about anything you take, even if it’s natural, so he can check that it’s safe for you.